shigehito7110/enigoma/README.md

 # Enigoma
 ## introduction
-This is go package to hundle password(validate, convert hash, compaire hash and password).
+Enigoma is go package to hundle password(validate, convert to hash, compaire hash and password).

 golang v1.16